 Enrolling in an accredited certificate program can have you career-ready in as few as 6-9 months.
 It is important to note that any program you enroll in should be accredited by the American Society of Health-System Pharmacists (ASHP).

 Like associate degree programs, classes will cover guidelines and regulations of pharmacies, and prepare you for future certification.
-Pharmacy technician certificate programs are just as thorough as associate degree programs, but they are shorter and can accumulate less in the way of student loans.
+Pharmacy technician certificate programs are just as thorough as associate degree programs, but they are shorter and can accumulate less student loans.

 Pharmacy Technician Schools